Mohamedhasanfaris/Foodo_Foods/README.md

-# Cafeteria Management System
+# Foodo Foods

-Welcome to the Cafeteria Management System repository!
+Welcome to the Foodo Foods repository!
 This project is a comprehensive solution for efficiently managing cafeteria operations, designed with simplicity and functionality in mind.